In this article

 Like any other prescription medication, using Antabuse may cause some side effects.
 Drinking alcohol after taking Antabuse can worsen some of those side effects.

-Some of the more common side effects include:
+Some of the more common side effects include:7

-If anyone experiences the following symptoms, it’s advisable to seek medical help immediately.
-These symptoms may indicate a more serious health problem:
+If you experience the following symptoms, seek medical help immediately.
+These symptoms may indicate a more serious health problem:7

-Antabuse is known to potentially cause liver injury.
-This can occur within two to 12 weeks after using the drug.
-Liver injury may arise sooner if individuals have taken Antabuse before.
+Antabuse is known to potentially cause liver injury, which can occur within two to 12 weeks after using the drug.
+Liver injury may arise sooner if you’ve taken Antabuse before.

 Healthcare professionals will do the following to prevent serious liver injury:

-You must seek medical advice before taking additional medication.
 Drug interactions may worsen disulfiram’s unwanted side effects.
+Drugs that can interact with disulfiram include:

 In this article